bcgov/vc-authn-oidc/docs/ConfigurationGuide.md

 The following steps are applicable whether your client is an AIM broker or a web  trying to authenticate directly.

-There are several tables that need to be updated when configuring a new client.
-For exhaustive documentation please refer to the [IdentityServer4 docs](https://identityserver4.readthedocs.io/en/latest), the following is a list of commonly used settings:
+There are several tables that need to be updated when configuring a new client, the following is a list of commonly used settings:

 - **Clients**: this table holds the main list of clients that are authorized to authenticate using VC Authn.
 Add your client, making sure to use your unique **Client ID** name when doing so: